Future uncertain for US after Women's World Cup loss

 The changes were part of a U.S. youth movement after the disappointing Tokyo Games.
 Andonovski focused his attention on developing young players like Sophia Smith, Trinity Rodman and 18-yar-old Alyssa Thompson.

 One player, midfielder Savannah DeMelo, had never appeared in a national team match when she was named to the World Cup roster.
-She appeared as a substitute in a send-off match against Wales in San Jose, before starting in the Americans’ first two games.
+She appeared as a substitute in a send-off match against Wales in San Jose, before starting in the first two World Cup games.

 Smith, the U.S. Soccer Player of the year for 2022, had a good start to the tournament with two goals against Vietnam, but went scoreless the rest of the way.
 She missed her penalty attempt against Sweden along with Megan Rapinoe and Kelley O’Hara.